stucksam/swiss-zero-shot-va-tts/README.md

-# swiss-german-0-shot-va-tts
+# No Shots Required: Zero-Shot Voice-Adaptation TTS for Swiss German Dialects
-Repository for my master thesis about TTS for Swiss German
+Zero-Shot (ZS) voice adaptation in text-to-speech (TTS), which enables speech synthesis for unseen speakers without training on their voices, has seen significant progress in high-resource languages like German and English.
+However, low-resource languages and dialects remain underdeveloped due to data scarcity, limiting robust speech synthesis.
+This work addresses this gap for Swiss German, a group of dialects spoken in Switzerland, by compiling a large-scale dataset of 5000 hours from podcasts and online broadcasts.
+We integrate this dataset with existing corpora and apply weak labelling from Swiss German to Standard German, along with dialect identification and others, to fine-tune a multilingual pre-trained Zero-Shot-TTS model.
+The best-performing setups, evaluated on 43 unseen speakers, achieved a WER of 0.259 and a CER of 0.141, with a weighted F1 score of 0.78 across seven dialect regions for longer sentences.
+Human evaluation across 30 unseen speakers yielded a 3.60 speaker similarity MOS, -0.42 comparative MOS, and 3.98 intelligibility score, demonstrating reasonable voice adaptation.
+The findings highlight the potential of using weakly labelled audio data to enhance Zero-Shot voice adaptation performance for Swiss German dialect TTS.

 # Model Names
-The names of the models in the Thesis were given later than when the evaluation was generally performend.
-As such there may unknown model names in the code.
+The names of the models in the Thesis were given later than when the evaluation was generally performed.
+As such, therehttps://github.com/stucksam/swiss-zero-shot-va-tts/blob/main/README.md may be unknown model names in the code.
 Generally follow these:

 | Original Name | Evaluation Name  | Training regiment                                             |
 |---------------|------------------|---------------------------------------------------------------|